An alternative foundation of quantum theory: The main theorems and theoretical results.

 \underline{Proof.} As above, if $|\alpha\rangle$ is interpreted as $\gamma=u$, and $|\beta\rangle$ is interpreted as $\xi =v$, this implies an interpretation of $a|\alpha\rangle+b|\beta\rangle$ as $\lambda = ac(\gamma) + bd(\xi )= w = au+bv$ for some bijective mappings $c$ and $d$, and this $\lambda$ is of the desired form.
 It is left to prove the `only if' part.
 To this end, assume that $\theta$. $\eta$ and $\lambda$ have the assumed properties.
 Without loss of generality, let $c$ and $d$ be identities.
 By Postulate 4 there exist a maximal variable $\mu$ such that $\lambda$ is a function of $\mu$.
 Since $\theta$ and $\eta$ are different, and $\mu$ must involve $\eta$ in a non-trivial way, $\theta$ and $\mu$ must be different.
 Then by Theorem 6 we can construct a Hilbert space based upon $\theta$ and $\mu$, operators $A^\mu$ and then the operator $A^\lambda$ by the spectral theorem correponding to the meaningful variable $\lambda$ exist.
 Let $\{w_k\}$ be the possible values of $\lambda$.

-Associated with $\lambda=w_k$ there must according to Postulate 6 be an $i=i(k)$ and a $j=j(k)$ such that $w_k =au_{i(k)}+bv_{j(k)}$.
+Associated with $\lambda=w_k$ there must according to Postulate 5 be an $i=i(k)$ and a $j=j(k)$ such that $w_k =au_{i(k)}+bv_{j(k)}$.
 Here $u_{i(k)}$ is a possible value of $\gamma$, an eigenvalue of $A^\gamma$ with a corresponding eigenvector $|\alpha_{i(k)}\rangle$, and $v_{j(k)}$ is a possible value of $\xi$, an eigenvalue of $A^\xi$ with a corresponding eigenvector $|\beta_{j(k)}\rangle$.
 This gives that each $a|\alpha_{i(k)}\rangle+b|\beta_{j(k]}\rangle$ is a possible state vector, corresponding to $\lambda=w_k$. $\Box$

 Note the assumption in Theorem 8.
-For instance, in the Schr\"{o}dinger cat example. let $|\alpha_1\rangle$ be the state corresponding to a cat which is known to be dead, and let $|\beta_1\rangle$ corresponding to a cat which is known to be alive.
-Let $|\alpha_2\rangle$ and $|\beta_2\rangle$ correspond to the opposite of these two events.
-Denote the indicators of the mentioned events $\gamma_i$ and $\xi_j$.
+For instance, in the Schr\"{o}dinger cat example. let $|\alpha_1\rangle$ be the state corresponding to a cat which is known to be dead, and let $|\beta_1\rangle$ corresponding to a cat which is known to be alive on suitable Hilbert spaces.
+Let $|\alpha_2\rangle$ and $|\beta_2\rangle$ correspond to the opposite of these two events, i.e., $|\alpha_2\rangle$ has the interpretation $\gamma_2 = 1$, where $\gamma_2$ is the indicator that the cat is not knwn to be dead.
+Denote in general the indicators of the mentioned events $\gamma_i$ and $\xi_j$. for $i,j = 1,2$

 An observer outside the box knows nothing, and is associated with the state $||\alpha_2\rangle\otimes|\beta_2\rangle$, corresponding to $\gamma_2 = \xi_2 =1$.
 Any superposition of the states $|\alpha_i\rangle$ and $|\beta_j\rangle$ is for him meaningless.
 An observer inside the box, wearing a gas mask, will know the answers, and is associated with the state given by $\gamma_1=1$ or $\xi_1=1$ Again, superposition is meaningless.
 The two observers will agree on the status of the cat once the door to the box is opened.